Drought

 As a customer, you are responsible for the supply pipe to your home.
 This is the pipe that runs from the boundary of your property into your home.
 About a third of all leakage is from customers’ supply pipes.
 A number of companies offer free pipe repairs.
 You should contact your water company to find out more.

-You can also help by reporting other leaks to your local water company straight away.
-Many companies now make this easy, via their websites or by email or twitter.
+You can also help by reporting leaks in public spaces, such as burst water mains, to your local water company straight away.
+Many companies now make this easy, via their websites or by email or twitter, alongside telephone and letters.
 Your water company is responsible for fixing leaks in water mains as quickly as possible, although priority is usually given to major bursts.

-Your water company will also offer you help to save water, such as advice and simple to fit measures such as tap flow adjusters, low flow shower heads and water butts.
+Your water company will also offer you help to save water, including advice and simple to fit measures, for example, tap flow adjusters, low flow shower heads and water butts.
 Some companies work with charities such as Waterwise to offer home advice visits.

 Find more water saving tips.